markqle/Redfin_Real_Estate_scraping-analysis/README.md

-# Redfin Real Estate Analysis
+# Redfin Real Estate Website Scraping
 Python Web Scraping and Data Mining

 ###Why am I choose to work on this website?